avenuecross/AbnerTechTravel/CortexM7PR.md

 * Handler mode --> Used to handle exceptions.
 The processor returns to Thread mode when it has finished all exception processing.<br>

 The privilege levels for software execution:<br>
 * Unprivileged --> 1.
-Has limited access to the MSR and MRS instructions, and cannot use the CPS instruction
+Has limited access to the MSR and MRS instructions, and cannot use the CPS instruction<br>
-                   2. Cannot access the system timer, NVIC, or system control block.
+                   2. Cannot access the system timer, NVIC, or system control block.<br>
-                   3. Might have restricted access to memory or peripherals.
+                   3. Might have restricted access to memory or peripherals.<br>
 * Privileged --> The software can use all the instructions and has access to all resources.
 Privileged software executes at the privileged level.

 In Thread mode, the CONTROL register controls whether software execution is privileged or unprivileged, see CONTROL register on page 2-9.